Nagasaki45/blog.leverstone.me/content/Thoughts/migrating-to-python3.rst

 ``dict.items()`` replaced ``dict.iteritems()``, etc.); explicit relative
 imports...
 Actually, the list goes on and on.
 However, I **don't** think that the features above are good reasons to migrate a large project.
-Modern python code, writen with python 3 in mind, will benefit from them, that's for sure.
+Modern python code, written with python 3 in mind, will benefit from them, that's for sure.
 But we do not want to rewrite our code base, we want the transition to be as smooth as possible.